-Watch the imagination of two boys skyrocket as they build and build in a different kind of theme park: Legoland, and other fun attractions in Carlsbad, California reviewed.
+The imagination of my two boys skyrocketed as they built and built their adventures in Legoland California, a different kind of theme park surrounded by other fun attractions in Carlsbad, California.

 They wanted to know, “What is there at Legoland?
-Piles of Legos lying around?”
-Well there actually are lots of Legos lying around in certain areas of the park waiting to be transformed by the creativity of visiting kids, but Legoland is a lot more than that.
+Piles of Legos lying around?”.
+Well, there are lots of Legos lying around in some regions of the park waiting to be transformed by the creativity of visiting kids, but Legoland is a lot more than that.

 More Than Piles of Lego

 It’s a whole new theme park experience geared to the youngest set, often neglected by the traditional big amusement parks.
 One that allows families to interact, create, and even power the rides themselves.
 (Legoland is aimed at kids age 2 to 12; though I’d recommend it primarily for the under 10-years crowd.)

 And while the trend in parks is to keep adding bigger, faster, scarier, and higher-tech rides to attract crowds, Legoland prides itself on its laid-back image.
 The Technic Coaster is the fastest ride, with top speeds of 35 mph .
 (Compared to coasters that go up to 100 mph at other U.S. parks, this may seem too tame for kids over age 7.)

 Also read: The 10 Best Themeparks For Family Vacations